Today I’m showing you a cheap way to hide a washer and dryer for any budget laundry room: easy DIY gathered curtains on a track!

-Last time you saw the laundry room it was a thoroughly scrubbed, and freshly painted, blank canvas.
-I'd love to swap out our clunky washer and dryer for something new and sleek - and build custom storage, plus install a statement-making tile wall while I'm at it - but for now the mission is concealment.
-I use a wall-mounted dry rack to dry our laundry and I don't relish the idea of airing the laundry (dirty or not) to every guest who needs to use the adjacent powder room.
-I was really happy with our laundry room curtains in the townhouse, so I decided to improve on the idea for the lakehouse and rooked my Mom into helping me sew pretty curtains to hide my washer, dryer and laundry room sink.
+Last time you saw this budget laundry room it was a thoroughly scrubbed, and freshly painted, blank canvas.
+I’d love to swap out our clunky washer and dryer for something new and sleek – and build custom storage, plus install a statement-making tile wall while I’m at it – but for now the mission is concealment.
+I use a wall-mounted dry rack to dry our laundry and I don’t relish the idea of airing the laundry (dirty or not) to every guest who needs to use the adjacent powder room.
+I was really happy with our laundry room curtains in the townhouse, so I decided to improve on the idea for the lakehouse and rooked my Mom into helping me sew pretty curtains to hide a washer and dryer – and laundry tub and laundry!

 We used a hammer to tap in a nail to mark where we wanted to drill (to keep the bit from wandering), and then simply drilled through using a bit slightly larger than our screw.
 We affixed it to the ceiling using the screws that came with the track, plus our own wall anchors.
 We opted for four screws: two at the ends and two spaced out evenly in the middle.
 Thanks to our little hack, it’s a much cleaner look (see our adjustment in the photo on the right) and functions perfectly.

 I never liked the gap between the ceiling and the curtains that the Ikea rod in the old laundry room had, and this curtain track has solved that problem for me!